voxpupuli/puppet-php/README.md

 `manifests/apache_vhost.pp` that shows you how to use `mod_proxy_fcgi` to connect to php-fpm.

+### Facts
+We deliver a `phpversion` fact with this module.
+This is explicitly **NOT** intended to be used within your puppet manifests as it will only work on your second puppet run.
+Its intention is to make querying PHP versions per server easy via PuppetDB.

 ### FreeBSD support

 On FreeBSD systems we purge the system-wide `extensions.ini` in favour of